mob-sakai/UIEffect/Packages/src/README.md

 > `Horizontal Gradient` and `Vertical Gradient` divide the mesh horizontally or vertically and apply a gradient.
 > This is very fast but only supports Full Rect.
 > `Angle Gradient` divides the mesh at the specified angle and applies a gradient.
 > It can be applied to meshes other than Full Rect because it applies the gradient according to the original mesh shape.
+> `Gradation Gradient` has two modes, `Blend` and `Fixed`.

 #### Others

+- **Sampling Scale**: The referencing scale during sampling.
+    - Larger values are suitable for high-resolution textures.
 - **Allow To Modify Mesh Shape**: If enabled, the mesh shape can be modified.

 <br><br>